• About

 Go to the telephone booth library!

-Several years ago, Keane from Barga News set up a wonderful mini library next to one of the entrances to the Old Town – what first appears to be a bright red telephone box is actually a library!
+Next to one of the entrances to the Old Town is a bright red telephone box that actually houses a library!

 With the door always open and the books organised according to language (there are a lot of English language books there thanks to the expat community), the telephone box library is a great place to get rid of old books that you’ve been carrying around with you, as well as finding something new to read!